karya-inc/dataset-mundari-tts/README.md

 # Mundari TTS Dataset Corpus

-This corpus was created as part of a collaboration between Deutsche Gesellschaft für Internationale Zusammenarbeit (GiZ) in Germany, Microsoft Research India, Indian Institute of Technology Kharagpur, and Karya.
-The dataset contains 26,870 recordings of Mundari speech, spoken by two different speakers (one female and one male).
-This dataset is realeased under the non-commercial version of the Karya Public License.
+This dataset contains 26,870 recordings of Mundari speech, spoken by two different speakers (one female and one male).
+It is released under the non-commercial version of the Karya Public License.
 Please read the "License" section below for a high-level summary of what you are allowed and not allowed to do under this license.
+This corpus was created by Microsoft Research India, the Indian Institute of Technology Kharagpur, and Karya in collaboration with the project of Indo-German Development Cooperation “FAIR Forward – Artificial Intelligence for all”.
+FAIR Forward is being implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ).

 ## Data Description